County ins & outs - signings, departures and rumours

 Ins: Will Rhodes (YTH), Oliver Robinson (YTH), Jonathan Tattersall (YTH), Ben Coad (YTH)

-Outs: Phil Jaques (Nottinghamshire), Joe Sayers (RET), Iain Wardlaw (REL), Gurman Randhawa (Shropshire)
+Outs: Phil Jaques (Nottinghamshire), Joe Sayers (RET), Iain Wardlaw (REL), Gurman Randhawa (Shropshire), Oliver Robinson (REL on 30 July)

 Other news: Joe Root is now centrally contracted by England but he has also extended his Yorkshire contract.
 Second XI coach Paul Farbrace has left to take charge of Sri Lanka, replaced by ex-spinner Richard Dawson, while former player Ian Fisher has returned to Headingley as strength and conditioning coach, a role he held at Essex.